 Research has shown that a child with poor attendance is likely to be less successful than pupils with good attendance.

 From September, in order to encourage good attendance, the school will be closely monitoring pupils’ attendance.
 If a pupil has less than 90% attendance we will write to inform parents and will be looking to see how improvements can be made.
-If, after 3 weeks, there is no improvement in attendance parents will be invited to a meeting in school with Mrs Goodinson and Mrs Sherring, our Family Liaison Worker.
+If, after 3 weeks, there is no improvement in attendance parents will be invited to a meeting in school with our Headteacher.
 At this meeting staff and parents will discuss what factors may be affecting the child’s attendance and what actions can be taken to help to improve the situation.

 What is good attendance?